PJ-2002/Mobile_Computing_Final_Project/README.md

 ## TroubleShooting tips
 ![troubleshoot](https://user-images.githubusercontent.com/82283086/114631675-10bad900-9c8b-11eb-9b09-056f03349d47.png)

-If you incur any issues with the application, we suggest reinstalling the application.
+If you encounter any issues with the application, we suggest reinstalling the application.
 If the problem persists, (or if there is a bug you want to report) since the application is at its earlier development stages, kindly send us the query at any one email addresses provided above.

 ## Credits and acknowledgements
 Dr Trevor Tomesh - Mentoring and guidance through whole project.